apache/apex-core/README.md

 ##Building Apex

-Apex uses Apache Maven for the project management.
-To build and test the project:
+The project uses Maven for the build.
+Run
 ```
 mvn install
 ```